What is Valium (Diazepam) Used For Short-Term?

 Valium is a sedative that is used for:

 Valium is intended for short-term use only.
 After as little as a week or two, a person may develop dependence and could experience withdrawals when stopping the drug.
-Combining benzodiazepines with other CNS depressants can be fatal.
+Combining benzodiazepines with other central nervous system depressants can be fatal.
 Always seek medical guidance before combining medications.
-(5)

-A gentle taper off the drug is recommended to avoid problems with cessation.
+A gentle taper off the drug is recommended to avoid problems with Valium withdrawal.

 Diazepam is the generic name for the active drug in Valium.
-Other trade names exist, such as Diastat Acudial, Diastat, and Diazepam Intensol.
+Other trade names exist, including Diastat Acudial, Diastat, and Diazepam Intensol.

 Valium has developed a significant street presence, possibly due to, at least in part, Valium’s cheap cost, profound calming effects, and its use in easing withdrawals from other addictive drugs such as opiates.